globerhofer/HIPAA-policies/source/sections/09-auditing_policy.md

 	* Obtain a signed HIPAA business associate agreement;
 	* Assign organizational responsibility for supervision of the external audit firm.

-## Retention of Audit Data
+## 9.10 Retention of Audit Data

 1. Audit logs shall be maintained based on organizational needs.
 There is no standard or law addressing the retention of audit log/trail information.
 Retention of this information shall be based on:
-A. Organizational history and experience.
+   * Organizational history and experience.
-B. Available storage space.
+   * Available storage space.
-1. Reports summarizing audit activities shall be retained for a period of six years.
+2. Reports summarizing audit activities shall be retained for a period of six years.
 3. Log data is currently retained and readily accessible for a 1-month period.
 Beyond that, log data is available via cold backup.
 4. For Paas Customers, they choose the length of backup retention and availability that Datica will implement and enforce.

-## Potential Trigger Events
+## 9.11 Potential Trigger Events

 * High risk or problem prone incidents or events.
 * Business associate, customer, or partner complaints.